 BAM/F.P.
 McCann Limited (Joint Venture)

-- Acting for BAM McCann in relation to a roads project in Northern Ireland where which their client has a professional negligence claim against the design engineers.
+- Advised BAM McCann on a roads project in Northern Ireland where professional negligence claim has been made against the design engineers.

 Ards and North Down Borough Council